 Tables organize data with a logical relationship into grids.
 Sighted users can quickly scan a table, grasp its purpose and note which rows or columns have headers describing the data in the table.
-However, users who cannot see a table cannot understand these visual cues.
+However, users who cannot see the table cannot understand these visual cues.

 Best Practices